lolax/eaze-take-home/README.md

 We strongly encourage you to pick a couple of optional improvements.
 The following are just some ideas, so if none of these interest you, feel free to do something that isn’t on this list:

+Completed:
-X Create a mosaic layout and display a placeholder when GIFs are still loading.
+- Create a mosaic layout and display a placeholder when GIFs are still loading.
-X Let the user favorite GIFs and list their favorites.
+- Let the user favorite GIFs and list their favorites.
 The users should be able to retrieve their favorite GIFs even after refreshing the page.
-X Show random gif
+- Show random gif

+Started:
 - When the user scrolls the page to the bottom, load new GIFs automatically.

 - Show off your animation skills!
 - Sort the results by uploaded time and let the user choose if they prefer ascending or descending ordering.
 - Provide the ultimate user experience: scrolling, searching, fetching… could be optimized for UX.